mpetrovich/CUB3D/README.md

 Usage
 -----
 1. Run `CUB3D 0.2.5.jar` by double-clicking it.
-2. Click "Load" and select a file to load from the "data" directory.
+2. Click "Load" and select a file to load from the [/data](https://github.com/mpetrovich/CUB3D/tree/master/data) directory.
 Some files may take longer to load than others, so be patient!
-A good place to start is `cubes.stl`.
+A good place to start is [`cubes.stl`](https://github.com/mpetrovich/CUB3D/tree/master/data/cubes.stl).

 Controls:
 - Rotate camera = Click + Drag